Generic name: Lithium carbonate

 For current information on the management of poisoning or overdosage, contact the National Poison Control Center at 1800-222-1222 or www.poison.org.

 No specific antidote for Lithium poisoning is known.
-Early symptoms of Lithium toxicity can usually be treated by reduction or cessation of dosage of the drug and resumption of the treatment at a lower dose after 24 to 48 hours.
+Mild symptoms of Lithium toxicity can usually be treated by reduction in dose or cessation of the drug.

-In severe cases of Lithium poisoning, the first and foremost goal of treatment consists of elimination of this ion from the patient.
+In severe cases of Lithium poisoning, the goal of treatment is elimination of this ion from the patient.
 Administration of gastric lavage should be performed, but use of activated charcoal is not recommended as it does not significantly absorb Lithium ions.
 Hemodialysis is the treatment of choice as it is an effective and rapid means of removing Lithium in patients with severe toxicity.
 As an alternative option, urea, mannitol and aminophylline can induce a significant increase in Lithium excretion.
-Appropriate supportive care for the patient should be undertaken.
-In particular, patients with impaired consciousness should have their oral airway protected and it is critical to correct any volume depletion or electrolyte imbalance.
-Specifically, patients should be monitored to prevent hypernatremia while receiving normal saline and careful regulation of kidney function is of utmost importance.
+Appropriate supportive care for the patient should be undertaken: Patients with impaired consciousness should have their airway protected and it is critical to correct any volume depletion or electrolyte imbalance.
+Patients should be monitored to prevent hypernatremia while receiving normal saline and careful regulation of kidney function is of utmost importance.

 Serum Lithium concentrations should be closely monitored as there may be a rebound in serum Lithium concentrations as a result of delayed diffusion from the body tissues.
 Likewise, during the late recovery phase, Lithium should be re- administered with caution taking into account the possible release of significant Lithium stores in body tissues.

-Lithium is an element of the alkali-metal group with atomic weight 6.94.
+Lithium is an element of the alkali-metal group with atomic number 3, atomic weight 6.94, and an emission line at 671 nm on the flame photometer

-Lithium Carbonate is a white, light, alkaline powder with molecular formula Li2CO3 and molecular weight 73.89.
+Lithium carbonate USP is a white, light, alkaline powder with molecular formula Li2CO3 and molecular weight 73.89.

 Lithium - Clinical Pharmacology